 READERS: Add your comments, or ask a question.
 Note that all entries will appear on this page of my website.
 Entries here do not go to my email.
-For email please see contact page.
+For email, please see Contact page.
+Click the word "Click" just below to add your comment. :)

 Click and type in a question or comment